semperfitodd/azure_pub_sub_pattern/README.md

 ### Service Usage Details
 This structure hosts applications on AKS (Azure Kubernetes Service).
-The publishing applications are protected and routed to by an Azure Application Gateway Azure Logic Apps are used to manage work by reviewing inputs to determine the proper workflow Azure Service Bus will use Namespaces and Topics to organize data that can be retrieved from subscribers.
+- The publishing applications are protected and routed to by an Azure Application Gateway.
+- Azure Logic Apps are used to manage work by reviewing inputs to determine the proper workflow.
+- Azure Service Bus will use Namespaces and Topics to organize data that can be retrieved from subscribers.
-Azure Event grid will be used to determine what actions are taken when the workflow has an error Azure Sql and Azure Storage Accounts will be used to store data.
+- Azure Event grid will be used to determine what actions are taken when the workflow has an error.
+- Azure Sql and Azure Storage Accounts will be used to store data.

 ## Workflow
 ### Data Ingestion